 For many decades, the social sciences have rewarded narrow specializations in both topic and methodology, believing this to be the best way to achieve results.
 The established systems of higher education have also strongly supported this trend through the development of stand-alone departments.
-However, today, the task of addressing real-life economic, social, political and environmental problems and designing appropriate policy responses requires a combination of approaches and bodies of knowledge across different sciences and intellectual traditions.
-Real-world problems like climate change, pollution, crime and disease recognize no state borders, so the tradition of insulating disciplines, methodologies and geographic areas of expertise is harmful because it allows disciplinary biases and blind spots to obscure needed solutions.
+However, today, the task of addressing real-life economic, social, political and environmental issues and designing appropriate policy responses requires a combination of approaches and bodies of knowledge across different sciences and intellectual traditions.
+Real-world problems like climate change, environmental degradation, crime, disease, policy failures, technologies running amok, loss of trust in institutions, etc. recognize no state borders, so the tradition of insulating disciplines, methodologies and geographic areas of expertise is harmful because it allows disciplinary biases and blind spots to obscure needed solutions.

-The Master’s programme in Politics.
+The Master’s Programme ‘Politics.
 Economics.
-Philosophy is a two-year programme taught in English, which offers the following types of courses:
+Philosophy’ is a two-year programme taught in English.

-- Core courses: Modern Political Science, Methodology and Research Methods in in Political Science and Economics, Intellectual History, and Data Analysis in the Social Sciences
+- Core courses: Modern Political Science, Methodology and Research Methods in Political Science and Economics, Intellectual History, and Data Analysis in the Social Sciences

 The Master’s programme in Politics.
 Economics.
 Philosophy is designed to prepare students for the following professional career tracks: